syrianarchive/syrianarchive-investigations/investigations/Talbiseh.md

 ## Landmarks and Geolocation

 "Talbiseh Mubasher" network also published a video [showing smoke rising as a result of airstrikes](https://www.youtube.com/watch?v%3DlQNhP6G0u7s&sa=D&ust=1539188171184000) that targeted Talbiseh.
 This video shows a mosque minaret in front of the explosion site.
-Syrian Archive identified that this minaret belongs to the [Al-Iman and Al-Rahma mosque](https://goo.gl/maps/43Sk5FnU9Cs) east of the town.
+Syrian Archive identified that this minaret belongs to the [Al Mustafa and Al Maqbara mosques](https://goo.gl/maps/43Sk5FnU9Cs) east of the town.

 ![](/assets/investigations/Talbiseh/image11.png)

-Below is a photo published on Google Maps [which shows the minaret of "Al-Iman and Al-Rahma" mosque](https://goo.gl/maps/iZSk24sNV1F2), and behind it, the minaret of a second mosque.
+Below is a photo published on Google Maps [which shows the minaret of "Al Mustafa and Al Maqbara" mosques](https://goo.gl/maps/iZSk24sNV1F2), and behind it, the minaret of a second mosque (جامع علي).

 ![](/assets/investigations/Talbiseh/image36.png)